 - Most athletes need between 3 to 6 grams of carbs per pound of their body weight, per day.
 This would be very hard to do with just fruits and vegetables.

-- Do include some protein at every meal and snack.
+- Include some protein at every meal and snack.

-- Do include foods with color at every meal or snack.
+- Include foods with color at every meal or snack.

-- Do include some grains at every meal and snack, such as cereal, whole grain bread, rice, or pasta.
+- Add some grains at every meal and snack, such as cereal, whole grain bread, rice, or pasta.

-- Do include a little fat at each meal, such as nuts, butter, salad dressing, oil , or a little mayonnaise.
+- Eat little fat at each meal, such as nuts, butter, salad dressing, oil, or a little mayonnaise.

-- Do be selective with some of the less healthy foods.
+- Be selective with some of the less-healthy foods.